rbfx/rbfx-docs/pages/documentation/cpp-quick-start.md

 Make sure that cmake is available from the console when you run the script.

 When configuration is done you'll find a new folder in the repository.
-The name of the folder should start with "cmake-build-".
+The name of the folder is "cmake-build-{architecture}-{system}".

-You can use selected build tools to compile the project or you can run
+ When using the Visual Studio generator, CMake will generate a Visual Studio solution file (.sln) and project files (.vcxproj) for each target in your CMake project.
+The .sln file is the top-level solution file for your project, and it contains one or more projects.
+Each .vcxproj file is a project file for a specific target in your project.

+When using the Ninja generator with CMake, CMake will generate build files that can be used by the Ninja build system.
+Specifically, CMake will generate a build.ninja file that describes the build rules and dependencies for your project, as well as any other files needed by the Ninja build system to build your project.

+ Once the project is configured, you can use the build system to build the project.
+This can be done using the cmake --build command.
+For example, to build the project using selected build system, you would run the following command:
 ```bash
 cmake --build .
 ```
-from command line in the "cmake-build-*" folder and it will execute selected build tool for you.
+This assumes that you are still in the "cmake-build-{architecture}-{system}" directory.
+The --build option tells CMake to build the project, and the . specifies the current directory as the location of the build files.

 ## Running the project